deepgram-devs/recorded-call-transcription/README.md

 [![Remix on Glitch](https://img.shields.io/badge/Glitch-remix-blue?logo=glitch)](#remix-on-glitch)

-There is a wealth of knowledge in the conversations that happen in your sales and support calls that can be left untapped without automatic transcription.
+The wealth of knowledge in the conversations that happen during your sales and support calls can be left untapped without automatic transcription.
 This app aims to demonstrate how to use Deepgram API to transcribe a phone call recorded through [Twilio](https://www.twilio.com/).